osm-search/Nominatim/docs/admin/Deployment.md

 for background information on configuring the services.

 !!!
 Note
-    Throughout this page, we assume that your Nominatim build directory is located in `/srv/nominatim/build` and the source code in `/srv/nominatim/Nominatim`.
+    Throughout this page, we assume that your Nominatim project directory is located in `/srv/nominatim-project` and that you have installed Nominatim using the default installation prefix `/usr/local`.
 If you have put it somewhere else, you need to adjust the commands and configuration accordingly.

     We further assume that your web server runs as user `www-data`.
 Older versions of CentOS may still use the user name `apache`.
 You also need